lydavid/MusicSearch/docs/automated_release.md

 ## Production

 This step isn't actually completely automated.
-We need to manually merge `beta` into `master` to trigger [promote_to_production.yml](../.github/workflows/promote_to_production.yml), which will promote the latest beta build in Google Play to production, and publish a release to GitHub.
+We need to manually merge `beta` into `master` to trigger [publish_production.yml](../.github/workflows/publish_production.yml), which will publish a new build from master directly to production.
+We publish again rather than promote the beta build so that we can change `VERSION_NAME` to match our semantic release version/tag, which on production will not include `-beta.x` suffix.